 What to look for when buying a used car?

-Every car is different, and it’s always worth doing some research.
-At this price point, most cars should be in good health, but it’s always worth looking for common issues.
-Whether it be small electrical gremlins, catastrophic engine defects, or bits that rattle, it’s always worth deep-diving into any used car you’re considering buying.
+Every car is different, so make sure you do your research.
+For while most one-year-old cars should be in good health, it’s always worth finding out about common issues.
+Whether it be small electrical gremlins, catastrophic engine defects, or bits that rattle, it’s better to know of potential problems before you buy than to discover them afterwards.
 Your first port of call should be our expertly written used car reviews.
-We break down what a used car is like to live with, its specs and those problem areas to look out for.
+We break down what a used car is like to live with, its specs, and those issue areas to look out for.

 Can I finance a used car?